rust-lang/rust/doc/tutorial.md

 You may need to use `sudo make install` if you do not normally have permission to modify the destination directory.
 The install locations can be adjusted by passing a `--prefix` argument to `configure`.
-Various other options are also supported, pass `--help` for more information on them.
+Various other options are also supported: pass `--help` for more information on them.

 When complete, `make install` will place several programs into